 The small Japan Communist Party and tiny Social Democrats are firmly against nuclear power but unlikely to win many seats given that few voters back their anti-capitalist ideologies.

-A group led by former DPJ leader Ichiro Ozawa has made opposition to nuclear power a key plank and could tie up with other small parties - among them a new one that media said would be launched as early as Tuesday by Yukiko Kada, the female governor of Shiga Prefecture in western Japan.
+A group led by former DPJ leader Ichiro Ozawa has made opposition to nuclear power a key plank and could tie up with other similarly inclined small parties - among them a new one launched on Tuesday by Yukiko Kada, the female governor of Shiga Prefecture in western Japan.

 Critics say the veteran deal-maker Ozawa, who quit the DPJ over Noda's plan to raise the sales tax to curb debt, lacks credibility given his checkered record of political flipflops, although Kada might offset his negative image and help bring together disparate anti-nuclear mini-parties.